 Healthcare and Health Insurance in Bangladesh

-The standard of living in Bangladesh is extremely low, Bangladesh may not be able to provide foreign nationals in the country with the medical services that they need.
-With regards to healthcare, the treatment standards are typically very poor, and many medical facilities will not be able to offer patients anything other than immediate emergency care.
-As such, we advise finding a health insurance policy that covers treatment not only in Bangladesh, but also internationally to ensure access to world class medical care.
+Since healthcare services are in short supply, it may not be possible for foreign nationals in Bangladesh to receive the medical care that they need.
+When it comes to healthcare, the treatment standards are different from what many foreigners are used to.
+Many medical facilities are not able to offer patients services aside from immediate emergency care.
+As such, we advise finding a health insurance policy that covers treatment not only in Bangladesh, but also internationally to ensure access to world-class medical care.

 Bangladesh Travel Tips

-Passengers using the Bangladesh International Airport have complained about harassment and have experienced incidents of bag snatching and pick pocketing.
-Do not let anyone carry your bags and always arrange transport to and from the airport in advance.
-Keep and eye on your passport, as there have been a large number of thefts reported.
+Passengers using the Bangladesh International Airport have complained about harassment, and have experienced incidents of bag snatching and pickpocketing.
+Do not let anyone carry your bags, and always arrange transport to and from the airport in advance.
+Keep an eye on your passport and valuables at all times.

-As Bangladesh is a predominately Muslim country many of the local laws and customs will reflect this.
-Women should dress modestly at all times and ensure that they cover their shoulders and wear long skirts or trousers.
+As Bangladesh is a predominantly Muslim country, many of the local laws and customs will reflect this.
+Women should dress modestly at all times and ensure that they cover their shoulders and wear long trousers or skirts.

-Possession or distribution of narcotics is illegal under Bangladeshi law.
+Possession or distribution of narcotics is illegal under Bangladeshi law, and penalties for both are severe.
 Avoid drugs while you are in the country.
-Penalties for possession or distribution are severe.

 Bangladesh Medical Insurance and Healthcare Overview

-Under the Bangladeshi constitution all citizens are entitled to receive basic healthcare services.
-Since 1949 the Bangladeshi government has been pursing a policy that aims to make this goal a reality, however the results are often less impressive than the idea.
-The basic healthcare infrastructure throughout Bangladesh remains poor.
+Under the Bangladeshi constitution, all citizens are entitled to receive basic healthcare services.
+However, the basic healthcare infrastructure throughout Bangladesh remains poor.
 Medical facilities are mainly limited to the major cities with almost no provision of healthcare services found in the countryside.

 Health issues and healthcare in Bangladesh

-There is positive forward movement however, as the Bangladeshi government realizes that there are a myriad of serious issues facing its healthcare policy.
-One of the biggest reforms being mounted is with regards to the standard of drinking water in the country.
-In an effort to cut down on the levels of disease transmitted by poor drinking water the Bangladeshi government has instituted a program to see all water systems monitored for contaminants.
-This program is not yet in effect, but does show that the government is aware of some of the major healthcare issues and is taking measures to tackle the problem.
+In an effort to cut down on the levels of disease transmitted by poor drinking water, the Bangladeshi government has instituted a program to see all water systems monitored for contaminants.
+This program is not yet in effect but does show that the government is aware of some of the major healthcare issues and is taking measures to tackle the problem.

-Due to the inadequate nature of the country's healthcare services it is advised that any foreign nationals in the country ensure that they take measures to prevent sickness and disease.
+Any foreign national traveling to Bangladesh should ensure that they take measures to prevent sickness and disease due to the condition of the country’s healthcare services.
 Avoid swimming in public waterways and the ocean, as these may be contaminated by human waste.
 Always ensure that you are drinking water from a clean source.
 This comes in addition to carrying some form of anti-diarrhea medication at all times.
 In the event that you suffer from diarrhea for more than 72 hours, you should consult a medical authority.

 While traveling to a new country can often be an exciting experience, it can be difficult if you are not prepared for the journey.
-With this in mind we have provided some general outlines on the country of Bangladesh with a view to helping you on your trip.
+With this in mind, we have provided some general outlines on the country of Bangladesh to help you on your trip.

-Official Name: The Peoples Republic of Bangladesh or Gana Prajatantri Banladesh, simply known as Bangladesh.
-This country was previously called East Bengal and East Pakistan which stemmed from the Indian division in 1949.
+Official Name: The People’s Republic of Bangladesh or Gonoprojatontri Bangladesh, simply known as Bangladesh.
+This country was previously called East Bengal and East Pakistan, which stemmed from the Indian division in 1949.

 Capital: The capital of Bangladesh is Dhaka, located in the middle of the country on the banks of the Buriganga River.
 Dhaka is the 11th most populated city in the world.

-Size: Bangladesh occupies a total area of 144,000 square kilometers making it the 102 nd largest country in the world.
-In comparative terms, Bangladesh is slightly smaller than the US state of Iowa.
+Size: Bangladesh occupies a total area of 147,570 square kilometers, making it the 92nd largest country in the world.
+In comparative terms, Bangladesh is around the same size as the US state of New York.

-Population: With a total estimated population of 150,448,000, Bangladesh is the 9 th most populated country in the world, ranking ahead of Russia and behind Pakistan.
+Population: With a total estimated population of 164.7 million, Bangladesh is the 8th most populated country in the world, ranking ahead of Russia and behind Nigeria.

-Prevalence of HIV/AIDS: There is a relatively low prevalence of HIV/Aids in Bangladesh with approximately 0.1% of the population living with the disease.
-In real terms this is equivalent to 130,000 people in the country living with the disease.
+Prevalence of HIV/AIDS: There is a relatively low prevalence of HIV/Aids in Bangladesh, with less than 0.1% of the population living with the disease.

 Ethnic Groups: Bangladesh is a fairly homogenous country in terms of the ethnic makeup of the local populace.
 98% of the Bangladeshi population identify themselves as being of Bengali ethnicity.
 The remaining 2% are a mix of many nationalities and tribal groups, including non-Bengali Muslims.

-Languages: The official language of Bangladesh is Bangla, or Bengali.
-English is widely spoken throughout the country, however is not an official language.
+Languages: The official language of Bangladesh is Bangla or Bengali.
+English is widely spoken throughout the country; however, it is not an official language.

 Government: Bangladesh is a parliamentary democracy, as such the Bangladeshi head of state is not directly elected, but rather is the head of the political party that secures the most votes in the general election.

-Head of State: President Zillur Rahman is the head of the Bangladeshi state.
+Head of State: Abdul Hamid is the head of the Bangladeshi state.

-GDP: Bangladesh has a purchasing power parity of approximately US$ 209.2 billion and an actual GDP of US$ 75.17 billion, meaning that this nation has the 51 st strongest economy in the world.
+GDP: Bangladesh has a purchasing power parity of approximately US$686.5 billion and an actual GDP of US$ 249.7 billion, meaning that this nation has the 41st strongest economy in the world.

 For more information about health insurance in Bangladesh, please contact one of our expert advisers today.